dijkstracula/website/content/blog/Proving-The-Coding-Interview.md

 </span></span>
 {{< /manualcode >}}

-Here, our implementation really no longer looks like our specification: to implicitly build the string when j is both divisible by 3 and 5 means we never actually ever check divisibility by 15, and the spec says nothing about our new `curr_modified` boolean, for instance.
+Here, our implementation really no longer looks like our specification.
+To mutably build the string when j is divisible by 3 and/or 5 means we never explicitly check divisibility by 15.
+Also, we created a new `curr_modified` piece of state, but our spec says nothing about it existing.
 This sort of code refactoring is always a dangerous process - there's always a chance that your modifications actually changed the program semantics, and if your test suite isn't comprehensive then maybe you've introduced a bug.

-The good news is that Dafny can still prove that this gnarlier implementation satisfies our existing set of straightforward postconditions and loop invariants!
-And if we got it wrong -- say, if I wrote `else if (j % 5 == 0)` -- then the compiler would tell us that we broke our solution and we could ask it for a counterexample!
+The good news is that Dafny can still prove that this gnarlier implementation satisifes our existing set of straighgforward postconditions and loop invariants!
+And if we got it wrong -- say, if I wrote `else if j % 5 == 0` or swapped the order that the two modulus checks execute -- then the compiler would tell us that we broke our solution and we could ask it for a counterexample!

 ## The home stretch...or are we?